 The mid point of the highest paid Director's salary banding has increased by 1.4% between 2021/22 and 2022/23, reflecting the Scottish Government's public sector pay award.
-For the employees of the organisation as a whole, at 31 March 2023, the average percentage salary change from the previous year is a decrease of 5.4%.
-The reduction in the average salary is due to the departure of a number of staff who would have reached the top of their banding.
-In some of these cases, no immediate decision to backfill the role was taken and we carried the vacancies towards the end of the financial year.
-Excluding seasonal and agency staff, the average salary has decreased by 14.3%, which is as a result of the change in staff mix between years with more staff employed at lower grades or banding levels as at 31 March 2023, as well as our move to create permanent seasonal ranger positions, which enables us to retain skilled rangers between seasons and reduces the recruitment burden at the start of the year.
+For the employees of the organisation as a whole, at 31 March 2023, the average percentage salary change from the previous year is an increase of 4.6%.
+This increase was due to the annual pay award.
+Excluding seasonal and agency staff, the average salary has decreased by 9.6%, which is as a result of the change in staff mix between years with more staff employed at lower grades or banding levels as at 31 March 2023, as well as our move to create permanent seasonal ranger positions, which enables us to retain skilled rangers between seasons and reduces the recruitment burden at the start of the year.

-The median total remuneration (the difference between the mid-point of pay taking into account all roles within an organisation) of all staff was £29,200 at 31 March 2023 (2021/22 - £30,035).
-The pay multiple between the mid-point of the highest paid director's banding and the median total remuneration of all staff was 3.3 (2021/22 - 3.1).
-The increase in the multiple is as a result of the decrease in the median salary, which reflects the staff mix at 31 March 2023.
-At 31 March 2023, there were 12 seasonal staff employed by the Authority (2021/22- 40).
+The median total remuneration (the difference between the mid-point of pay taking into account all roles within an organisation) of all staff was £31,011 at 31 March 2023 (2021/22 -

+£30,035).
+The pay multiple between the mid-point of the highest paid director's banding and the median total remuneration of all staff was 2.9 (2021/22 - 3.1).
+The decrease in the multiple is as a result of the increase in the median salary, which reflects the staff mix at 31 March 2023.
+At 31 March 2023, there were 12 seasonal staff employed by the Authority (2021/22 - 40).